Fly tipping, littering and dog fouling

-You can report a fly tip for clearance or if you have information that will help us catch the culprit you can report it for investigation.
-Our enforcement officers will investigate, with the intention of fining or prosecuting offenders.
+If you have information that will help us catch the culprit or believe that there may be evidence contained in the fly tip you can report it for investigation by contacting us on: [email protected] or 01325 406999 and our enforcement officers will investigate, with the intention of fining or prosecuting offenders.

 We will prosecute offenders for large scale waste offences .
 Criminals could face a fine of up to £50,000 and a prison sentence of up to 5 years.

 We do have the option to issue fixed penalty notices (FPNs) which will be issued to anyone caught littering, leaving out domestic waste or dumping unwanted household items.
 FPNs can be as much as £400 and although it acts as a deterrent, it also saves the council time and money without having to pursue offenders through the courts.
 Dealing with the offence by FPN may be an option should the officer deem the offence to be suitable for such disposal and the offender demonstrates remorse.

 If you report a fly tip for investigation we need to know:

 - the location, including road names and landmarks so we can find it